Skyward-Brawlhalla/Queen-Spy/README.md

 ## Get Waiting List
 `qslsw` / `qslswa` returns a list of everyone in the discord with the `@Waiting List` role.

+## Add someone to waiting list
+`qsawa` / `qsadwa` / `qsaddwa` adds someone to the waiting list.
+You can check it with `qstatus`

+### Example
+`qsadwa discord_id` this is what the command looks like with the parameters

+`qsadwa 413070742591373314` adds my discord account to the waiting list, keep in mind that you can only add people to the waiting list that actually have the `@Waiting List` role

+## Remove someone from waiting list
+`qsrmwa discord_id` removes someone off the list, after removing you can check with `qstatus`